 This is often achieved by sending the water through the line at a higher rate of speed.
 However, the size of the feed pipe is also an important consideration in this case.

-While commercial buildings and some residential buildings have enough water pressure to power such a flush without any mechanical assistance.
+Commercial buildings and some residential buildings have enough water pressure to power such a flush without any mechanical assistance.

 Such tankless toilets are commonly referred to as Flushometers.
 Flushometers vary in requirements, with most of them requiring water pressure of between 15 and 20 psi.

-Types of Tankless Toilets
+Types Of Tankless Toilets

 These toilets do not have a seam in between the tank and the actual toilet.
 This means that the toilet is easier to clean and does not require much installation space.